alexellis/discord-updater/README.md

 # Discord Updater

+Discord has [an awful upgrade process](https://x.com/alexellisuk/status/1968230950342652296) on Linux:

+1. You open the program and it shows a "Download" button and stops the world.
+The older version won't even open.
+2. You hit download, but have 10 other older .deb files and can't find the right one, so you have to run `ls -ltras ~/Downloads/discord*.deb`
+3. You find the right one and have to `dpkg -i` it as `sudo`
+4. You have to relaunch Discord

+One alternative is to use Flatpak or snap..
+I really want to keep that stuff off my system.

-This Go program watches `~/Downloads` for new `discord-*.deb` files, debounces them to ensure they're fully written, installs via `dpkg` (with retry on lock), kills existing Discord processes, and relaunches Discord as the user.
+This Go program watches `~/Downloads` for new `discord-*.deb` files, debounces them to ensure they're fully written, installs via `dpkg` (with retry on lock), kills existing Discord processes, and relaunches Discord as your user.

 ## Setup